WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-01-28-In-which-AI-tried-to-answer-my-question-and-was-just-wrong.markdown

-But the version mismatch on the article, even if we got here down a fuzzy generative-AI path, the problem I come up with - an article link that isn't working for my "edge condition" - that problem itself is feels very much same as what we have always dealt with.
+But the version mismatch on the article, even if we got here down a fuzzy generative-AI path, the problem I come up with - an article link that isn't working for my "edge condition" - that problem feels very much same as what we have always dealt with.
 Whether it is an explicitly coded algorithm that gets it wrong, or it is a generative AI unable to realize that two things do not go together, the end user result is they were given a link that